paulz/paulz.github.io/_posts/2015-11-14-testing-code-that-catches-exceptions.markdown

 The challenge becomes running those tests in debugger.
-If you have Xcode exception breakpoint set in debugger then debugger going to stop on that test every time.
+If you have Xcode [Exception Breakpoint](https://developer.apple.com/library/ios/recipes/xcode_help-breakpoint_navigator/articles/adding_an_exception_breakpoint.html) set in debugger then debugger going to stop on that test every time.
-If you do not have exceptions enabled that debugger it won't catch other unexpected exceptions during test run.
+If you do not have exceptions enabled then debugger won't catch other unexpected exceptions during test run.

 I used to run tests two times once with exceptions disabled and if there is a failure in a test second time with enabled exceptions to debug the problem.
 One the second run I had to tell debugger to continue every time it stopped on expected exceptions until I get to the test failure.
 It would be nice if we can tell debugger to skip expected exceptions.

-Here is a little debugger command you can add to the Exception break point that will continue execution when special global variable `debuggerContinueOnExceptions` is set to TRUE:
+Here is a debugger command you can add to the Exception Breakpoint that will continue execution when special global variable `debuggerContinueOnExceptions` is set to TRUE:

 {% highlight python %}
 script lldb.process.Continue() if lldb.frame.EvaluateExpression("debuggerContinueOnExceptions").GetValueAsUnsigned() else None